chouhanaryan/al-folio/_posts/2021-07-26-graph-neural-networks.md

     - Node-level features
         - Node Degree
         - Node Centrality
-            - Eigenvector Centrality [a node is important if it's neighbors are important] (*have to re-read*)
+            - Eigenvector Centrality [a node is important if its neighbors are important] (*have to re-read - linear algebra concepts*)
             - Betweenness Centrality [a node is important if it is an important connector/bridge]
-            - Closeness Centrality [a node is important if close to many nodes]
+            - Closeness Centrality [a node is important if it is close to many nodes]
-        - Clustering Coefficient (local structure) [a node is important if it's neighboring nodes are highly connected with each other]
+        - Clustering Coefficient (local structure) [a node is important if its neighboring nodes are highly connected with each other]
         - Graphlets (!)
             - Observation: Clustering coefficent = no. of triangles in the ego network of a nodes
             - Generalize this notion by counting occurrences of different graphlets